-We depend significantly on the services of the members of our senior, regional and local management teams, including our current CEO and the departure of any of those persons could cause our operating results to suffer.
+We depend significantly on the services of the members of our senior, regional and local management teams, including our current CEO and the departure of any of those persons or the inability to adequately replace any such manager could cause our operating results to suffer.

 Our success depends significantly on the continued individual and collective contributions of our senior, regional and local management teams including our current CEO.
 The loss of the services of any member of our senior, regional or local management, in particular our CEO, Mr. Pedreiro, or the inability to hire and retain experienced management personnel could have a material adverse effect on us.
+Our currently distressed financial situation has further increased the risk of the departure of one or more senior managers and the inability to adequately replace any such manager in the event of a departure.